objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit markdown).md

       where (and (fixnum? num) (char? ch) (markdown-blocks? blocks)))
 ```

-The most frequent Markdown block type is a paragraph. `(paragraph text)` represents a single paragraph of text where _text_ refers to a list of inline text fragments of type `inline` (see below). `(heading level text)` defines a heading block for a heading of a given level, where _level_ is a number starting with 1 (up to 6). `(indented-code lines)` represents a code block consisting of a list of text lines each represented by a string. `(fenced-code lang lines)` is similar: it defines a code block with code expressed in the given language _lang_. `(html lines)` defines a HTML block consisting of the given lines of text. `(reference-def label dest title)` introduces a reference definition consisting of a given _label_, a destination URI _dest_, as well as a _title_ string.
+The most frequent Markdown block type is a paragraph. `(paragraph text)` represents a single paragraph of text where _text_ refers to a list of inline text fragments of type `inline` (see below). `(heading level text)` defines a heading block for a heading of a given level, where _level_ is a number starting with 1 (up to 6). `(indented-code lines)` represents a code block consisting of a list of text lines each represented by a string. `(fenced-code lang lines)` is similar: it defines a code block with code expressed in the given language _lang_. `(html lines)` defines a HTML block consisting of the given lines of text. `(reference-def label dest title)` introduces a reference definition consisting of a given _label_, a destination URI _dest_, as well as a _title_ string. `(table header alignments rows)` defines a table consisting of _headers_, a list of markdown text describing the header of each column, _alignments_, a list of symbols `l` (= left), `c` (= center), and `r` (= right), and _rows_, a list of lists of markdown text. `(definition-list defs)` represents a definition list where _defs_ refers to a list of definitions.
+A definition has the form `(name def ...)` where _name_ is markdown text defining a name, and _def_ is a bullet item using `:` as bullet character.
 Finally, `(thematic-break)` introduces a thematic break block separating the previous and following blocks visually, often via a line.

 ### Inline Text

-Text is represented as lists of inline text segments, each represented as an object of type `inline`. `inline` is defined as follows:
+Markdown text is represented as lists of inline text segments, each represented as an object of type `inline`. `inline` is defined as follows:

 ```scheme
 (define-datatype inline markdown-inline?